 Serena is a strong woman so I think she would be an excellent candidate for advertising.
 However, I believe it would be weird that she is advertising for a dating site when she has a kid and a husband.”

 This demonstrates that while Williams has high favorability, perhaps a different celebrity would have encouraged consumers to use the app.
 We ran a follow up test to discover what other celebrities might make a better star for Bumble’s Super Bowl ad.
 We found that users favored Emma Stone and Pete Davidson over Cardi B and Drake.

 Our tests also showed that Bumble may need to do a better job explaining its value and product offerings.
 A whopping 59% of dating app users had no idea what Bumble even is.

 Dozens of brands will try to cut through the noise during the Super Bowl by flooding the zone with celebrities.
 Alpha can help teams test their ideas and gain insights that can maximize the effectiveness of their campaigns.

-Alpha’s on-demand user insights platform helps leading organizations validate business decisions and accelerate innovation.
+Alpha’s rapid consumer feedback platform helps leading organizations validate business decisions and accelerate innovation.
 Every business faces existential threats from market forces, new competitors, automation, and workforce challenges.
 The companies that will survive and thrive are agile, and adapt and react to the changing wants and needs of the marketplace.
 With Alpha, teams can build products based on objective data and corporate strategy is aligned to the actual wants and needs of the market.